-The Fisch product report is intended for institutional investors and financial professionals only and provides an in-depth description of the investment strategy and the products based thereon.
+The Fisch product report is intended for professional investors only and provides an in-depth description of the investment strategy and the products based thereon.
 The Fisch product report should not be distributed to retail investors.
 The product report contains gross and net performance figures.
 Gross figures are suitable for benchmark strategy comparisons, for the evaluation of management performance and especially for comparisons of performance components/aspects (contribution, attribution, volatility, etc.).
 Net figures reflect the performance of a fund after costs.
 Costs and commissions result in a decrease of the achieved performance.